California Security Deposit Law (Ultimate Landlord Guide)

 • Faded paint is also counted as wear and tear.

-Question #6: Do California Renters Have a Right to Walk-through Inspections?
+Question #6: Do California Tenants Have a Right to Walk-through Inspections?

 California landlords can perform a walk-through inspection.
 The goal of the inspection is for landlords to check potential issues that a tenant may need to fix prior to getting their security deposit back.
-This should compliment your initial inspection of the property.
+This should compliment the landlords initial inspection of the property.

-If you’re planning to have a walk-through inspection, you must follow the steps below according to California state law.
+If the landlords planning to have a walk-through inspection, landlords must follow the steps below according to California state law.

 • The landlord is responsible for letting their tenant know with a written notice that they’re planning to inspect their rented premises.
 The tenant may choose to participate in the inspection or not

-• If the tenant chooses to participate, then the inspection must take place no sooner than 2 weeks prior to the expiry of the lease
+• If the tenant chooses to participate, then it must take place no sooner than 2 weeks prior to the expiry of the lease

 • The landlord must present their tenant with am itemized statement of all repairs they need to work on before the final inspection and before the tenant moves out